Honghan/EBEncoding/README.md

 This is my ongoing work (2016) at Kings College London.
 Any questions please email: honghan.wu@kcl.ac.uk.

 ##citation
-Honghan Wu, Zina Ibrahim, Ehtesham Iqbal and Richard Dobson.
-Predicting Adverse Events from Multiple and Dynamic Medication Episodes - a preliminary result in a large mental health registry.
-Accepted by IJCAI 2016 - Workshop on Knowledge Discovery in Healthcare Data.
+If you find this useful, please cite the following publication.
+- Wu, Honghan, Zina M. Ibrahim, Ehtesham Iqbal, and Richard JB Dobson.
+“Encoding Medication Episodes for Adverse Drug Event Prediction.”
+In Research and Development in Intelligent Systems XXXIII: Incorporating Applications and Innovations in Intelligent Systems XXIV, pp. 245-250.
+Springer International Publishing, 2016.